SteffeyDev/react-native-popover-view/README.md

 ## <a name="credits"/>Credits

-Original codebase created by Jean Regisser <jean.regisser@gmail.com> (https://github.com/jeanregisser) as [react-native-popover](https://github.com/jeanregisser/react-native-popover), which has been abandoned.
+This is a fork of [react-native-popover](https://github.com/jeanregisser/react-native-popover), originally created by Jean Regisser <jean.regisser@gmail.com> (https://github.com/jeanregisser) but since abandoned.

+I have rebuilt most of the library from the ground up for improved handling of changing screen sizes on tablets (split-screen mode), a redesigned automatic placement algorithm, TypeScript, and ES6 compatibility.

+Similar forks exist on Github (such as [react-native-modal-popover](https://github.com/doomsower/react-native-modal-popover)), but this is the first to be published on NPM as far as I know.

 ---

 **MIT Licensed**